How Artificial Intelligence is Reshaping Email Marketing

 January 22, 2019 by Rob FitzGerald

 Artificial Intelligence (AI) has been significant in the advancement of digital marketing, including email marketing.
 Its core aspects—big data and machine learning—have been essential in the spread of AI for email marketing.
-Paired with other technologies like business intelligence and cognitive computing, your emails can have a greater chance of engaging clients and prospects.
+Paired with other technologies like business intelligence and cognitive computing, your emails can have a greater chance of engaging clients and prospects, this can be achieved with the likes of print services using intelligent digital solutions.

 Incorporating AI can also help you drive higher conversion rates and sales, although it’s worth mentioning that email marketing in the US already has a high ROI median at 122%—that’s four times higher than social media, direct mail, and paid search, according to the Direct Marketing Association and Demand Metric.